| Safe Haskell | None |

 Methods

-Possibly lossy inverse of to
+Possibly lossy inverse of to.

-Surjection from a
+Surjection from a to b.

-Particularly useful in combination with the TypeApplications
+Particularly useful in combination with the TypeApplications extension,

 where it allows to specify the input type, e.g.: